|

 for four free response.
 The test is entirely pencil and paper.
 In other words,

-considered to be passing.
+considered passing.
 The test is difficult but is doable if you have

 working practice tests in an AP test study book such as